GoogleChromeLabs/ps-analysis-tool/README.md

 ## Cookie Analysis

-Cookie Analysis Tooling for learning, understanding, and preparing for the upcoming deprecation of the 3P cookies and the release of [Privacy Sandbox APIs](https://privacysandbox.com/open-web/#proposals-for-the-web).
+This Cookie Analysis Tool is designed to provide detailed information about cookie usage during browsing sessions.
+It tracks and analyzes the various cookies that websites place on your browser, and it offers a comprehensive overview of their origins, their purposes, their expiry dates.
+It also provide context and access points to knowledge about 3P cookies and [Privacy Sandbox APIs](https://privacysandbox.com/open-web/#proposals-for-the-web).
+This tool can be used as a Chrome Extension, or via a CLI on your terminal.

 ### Extension
-A Chrome extension designed to provide detailed information about cookie usage during browsing sessions.
-It tracks and analyzes the various cookies that websites place on your browser, and it offers a comprehensive overview of their origins, their purposes, their expiry dates.
-It also provide context and access points to knowledge about 3P cookies and Privacy Sandbox APIs.
+The Chrome extension provides a quick summary analysis via a pop-up from th extension icon, as well as cookie anlaysis dev tools panel.

 ### CLI

-A CLI tool which crawls a sitemap (provided as an argument) and outputs a JSON file in out folder.
-This JSON file will have all lists of all 3p cookies set on a site visit
+A CLI tool which parses a sitemap provided as input, and outputs a JSON file listign all cookies set while navigsting through the URLs in the sitemap.

 ### Usage instructions